JoakuDeSotavento/ElEspirituDelSuelo/README.md

 # ElEspirituDelSuelo
 Repository for the proyect El Espíritu del Suelo, from the Artist Santiago Morilla.
 Sound Design and Electronics designed by Joaku De Sotavent following Santiagos Vision.

+Creative coding by Joaku De Sotavento and b1tdreamer

 # Documentation by b1tdreamer:

 ## Control de pantalla OLED